shaik1002/biggitlabbomb/doc/user/project/issues/managing_issues.md

 ## Move an issue

-> - Minimum role to move an issue [changed](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/169256) from Reporter to Planner in GitLab 17.7.

 When you move an issue, it's closed and copied to the target project.
 The original issue is not deleted.
 A [system note](../system_notes.md), which indicates where it came from and went to, is added to both issues.